 External Links

 External links are links that point to pages outside your website.
-If you don’t want to pass authority or credibility to the destination page, you can add a rel attribute, such as nofollow to signal that search engines should not transfer ranking value through that link.
+If you don’t want to pass authority or credibility to the destination page, you can add a rel attribute, such as nofollow to signal that search engines should not transfer authority through that link.

 Back Links

 Backlinks are links from other websites that point to a page on your site.
 They signal to search engines that your content has value, helping to build your site’s domain authority.
-Over time, this authority and trust can improve the ranking of future pages you publish, as search engines are more likely to favor your site over others on the same topic.
+Over time, this authority improves the ranking of future pages you publish as search engines are more likely to favor your site over competitors for the same topic.

 Page & Content Metadata